-A center for learning, collaboration, and exchange
+A center for community-engaged teaching, research, and outreach

 Mission & vision